 Structured Units Team

-Mrs. Schneider is a graduate of Northern Kentucky University with a Bachelor of Science in Early Childhood Education and Special Education degree from The University of Cincinnati.
+Mrs. Schneider is a graduate of Northern Kentucky University with a Bachelor of Science in Early Childhood Education and a Special Education degree from The University of Cincinnati.
 Mrs. Schneider received her Master of Reading and Curriculum and Instruction degree from Grand Canyon University.
-She began teaching in 2003 as a kindergarten teacher at Parham School.
-She then transferred to Hoffman School as an Intervention Specialist.
-She has been working in the area of special education since 2006.
-All of the teaching experiences have given Mrs. Schneider the opportunity to work with many students in varying grade levels and skill levels.
+She began teaching in 2003 for Cincinnati Public schools.
+Currently she teaches in the primary Autism classroom.

 Mrs. Dressell is a graduate of Kent State University with a Bachelor of Science in Secondary Education in Integrated Social Studies and obtained her Master of Special Education degree from the University of Cincinnati.
 Mrs. Dressell began her teaching career as a long-term substitute for Norwood City schools.
 Since then she has worked as an Intervention Specialist for Cincinnati Public Schools.
 She has worked in various school buildings, including West High, Riverview East Academy, Silverton Paideia Academy and Mt.
 Washington School.
 In March of 2006, Mrs. Dressell accepted a position at a proprietary school, Southwestern College, as Student Services Manager in 2006 and was promoted to the Registrar and then to the Academic Dean.
 Upon completing her Master of Special Education degree in 2009, she accepted a position as an Intervention Specialist for Cincinnati Public Schools and has worked there since.
 While working as a special educator, she has mainly worked with grades 4–6.
 Currently, Mrs. Dressell teaches high functioning students who have been identified with Autism Spectrum Disorder (ASD).